jpetitcolas/jpetitcolas.github.com/_posts/2017-10-31-learning-jest-through-practice.md

 We may achieve the same result using Jest binary directly in a React app created from scratch.

 So our Jest is correctly installed and configured.
-Despite of a very long paragraph, there is no configuration to write in order to make Jest working.
-One of its promise is ~resolved~ kept!
+Despite a very long paragraph, there is no configuration to write in order to make Jest working.
+One of its promises is ~resolved~ kept!

 ## Applying Test-Driven Development on our App